Sizing of Ozone Equipment

 This article provides Ozone equipment sizing guidelines to get your ozone systems sized correctly.

-– inline pressure
+- Inline pressure

-– the volume of water (for recirculating systems)
+- The volume of water (for recirculating systems)

 Iron 0.14 to 0.50 mg/l

-Maganese 0.88 mg/l
+Manganese 0.88 mg/l

 The ozone dosage required per mg/liter of contaminant is as follows – this figure must be added to the target dosage to ensure there is enough ozone to be effective:

-Dosage is the required amount of ozone, it is expressed in mg/l (milligrams per liter) or p.p.m. (parts per million).
+Dosage is the required amount of ozone, it is expressed in mg/l (milligrams per liter) or ppm (parts per million).
 Either value is the same.